lneuhaus/pyrpl/docs/source/gui.rst

 Scope Widget
 ---------------

-The scope widget is represented in the image below
+The scope widget is represented in the image below.

 .. image:: scope_widget.jpg
    :width: 100 %